 With an address in Atlantic Highlands, New Jersey, Care One at King James is the lone option we identified in this area.
-We awarded it an overall grade of B-, which is a middle of the road rating.
-Based on our ratings, there are certainly far worse nursing homes out there.
-The best part of this facility's profile was its exemplary inspection score.
-Inspection reports are discussed in the next section.
+It looks like this is a very respectable facility.
+We awarded it an overall grade of B, which is a quality grade.
+Based on our assessment, you could do much worse than this facility.
+This place's strong profile was highlighted by its inspection grade, which we will address in the next paragraph.

 Care One at King James

 - Nursing Home